AmplitudeAudio/doc-sdk/docs/tutorials/custom-pipeline-node.md

 ## Step 5: Use the Node in a Pipeline

-Create a pipeline asset JSON file that includes your custom node:
+Create a pipeline asset JSON file that includes your custom node and configures its parameters via the `parameters` array:

 ```json
 {